dymmond/esmerald/docs/application/settings.md

 # Settings

 Every application in a way or another needs settings for the uniqueness of the project itself.

 When the complexity of a project increases and there are settings spread across the codebase it is when the things start to get messy.

-One great framework, Django, has the settings in place but because of the legacy codebase and the complexity of almost 20 years of development of the framework those became a bit bloated to maintain.
+One great framework, Django, has the settings in place but because of the legacy codebase and the complexity of almost 20 years of development of the framework, those became a bit bloated and hard to maintain.

-Inspired by Django and by the experience of 99% of the developed applications using some sort of settings (by environment, by user...), Esmerald comes equiped to handle exactly with that natively and using [Pydantic](https://pydantic-docs.helpmanual.io/visual_studio_code/#basesettings-and-ignoring-pylancepyright-errors) base settings.
+Inspired by Django and by the experience of 99% of the developed applications using some sort of settings (by environment, by user...), Esmerald comes equiped to handle exactly with that natively and using [Pydantic](https://pydantic-docs.helpmanual.io/visual_studio_code/#basesettings-and-ignoring-pylancepyright-errors) to leverage those.

 ## EsmeraldAPISettings and the application

-When starting a Esmerald instance if no parameters are provided, it will automatically load the defaults from the settings object, the `EsmeraldAPISettings`.
+When starting a Esmerald instance if no parameters are provided, it will automatically load the defaults from the system settings object, the `EsmeraldAPISettings`.

 === "No parameters"
 ExampleObjectExampleObject